MicrosoftDocs/Viva/WorkplaceAnalytics/Use/accelerate-change.md

 ## Engage influencers

 Leveraging the right teams and people to promote new technology can help drive adoption at scale.
-Well-connected people share information efficiently and are not always easy to identify.
+Well-connected people share information efficiently, but are not always easy to identify.

 The [Accelerate!
 How innovative companies can use a strategy network to capitalize on challenges](https://insights.office.com/management-strategy/strategy-network-how-innovative-companies-capitalize/) article says to "move faster and further, you need to pull more people than ever before into the strategic change game, but in a way that is economically realistic."

 A few ways to leverage influencers: